frovedis/frovedis/doc/tutorial/tutorial.md

                            (frovedis::or_op
                             (frovedis::eq("c1","c4"),
                              frovedis::le_im("c2",30.0)),
-                             frovedis::is_not_regex("c3",".*c")));
+                             frovedis::is_not_like("c3","%c")));

 Actually, the type of the result of filter is filtered_dftable, not dftable.
 It includes the information selected rows as indices.
-When actual data is required (select, show, for example), the selected columns are actually created.
-This techniquie is called late materialization.
+When actual data is required (by select, show, for example), the selected columns are actually created.
+This technique is called late materialization.
 Most of the case, you do not have to be aware of it.
 If you want to create dftable explicitly, you can use materialize() member function, which calls select of all the columns.